+I have a Bachelor of Civil Engineering and a Master of Structural Engineering.
 I decided to work as a software engineer.
 So, was it worth studying for six years?

 Unfortunately, I don’t have a definite answer to this question and here are my four reasons why:

 - The master’s degree was extremely challenging for me.
 As a result I got used to studying many hours a week.
 I actually thought I was going to fail and have to quit before the first semester was over but I decided to push through it and ended up doing ok.
 Every semester after that was much better than the one before and I ended up doing really well.
 This noticeable improvement allowed me to gain confidence in my own abilities.

 - I can hardly remember what I did in my bachelor’s degree.
 I remember having a rule that I would never study past 5pm and never on weekends.
 What did I do with all that free time!?
 I remember having a lot of fun during that time and I definitely was able to gain some life experience and meet people who will always be a part of my life.